bulletmark/docker-machine-add-ssh/README.md

 ### DEFAULT ARGUMENTS

 You can add default arguments to a personal configuration file `~/.config/docker-machine-add-ssh-flags.conf`.
 If that file exists then each line of arguments will be concatenated and automatically prepended to your `docker-machine-add-ssh` command line arguments.
+Comments in the file (i.e. starting with "#") are ignored.

 This allow you to set default preferred starting arguments to `docker-machine-add-ssh`.
 Type `docker-machine-add-ssh -h` to see the